AdobeDocs/journey-optimizer.it-IT/help/using/offers/export-catalog/export-offers.md

 **Campo:** caratteristiche
 **Titolo:** Caratteristiche Dell&#39;Opzione Di Decisione **Descrizione:** Le caratteristiche sono attributi o proprietà aggiuntive delle offerte che appartengono a una particolare opzione di decisione.
 Questi attributi sono coppie di valori chiave, ovvero includono un nome di attributo (a volte indicato come chiave) a cui è associato un valore e vengono utilizzati per distinguere un’opzione di decisione dalle altre offerte.
-Ad esempio, per il nome di un attributo &quot;color&quot;, il valore potrebbe essere &quot;green&quot; per un’offerta specifica.
+Ad esempio, per il nome di un attributo &quot;color&quot;, il valore potrebbe essere &quot;green&quot; per un’offerta specifica.<!--Characteristics are used as values in content that represents this decision option and as features to analyze and optimize the performance of an offer.
+When every instance has the same attribute or property, that aspect should be modeled as an extension schema that derives from the decision option detail.-->
-Le caratteristiche vengono utilizzate come valori nel contenuto che rappresenta questa opzione di decisione e come funzioni per analizzare e ottimizzare le prestazioni di un’offerta.
-Quando ogni istanza ha lo stesso attributo o proprietà, tale aspetto deve essere modellato come schema di estensione che deriva dai dettagli dell’opzione di decisione.
 **Tipo:** oggetto

 +++